MicrosoftDocs/Devices-docs/surface-hub/surface-hub-recovery-tool.md

 ## Version history

+### Version v2.7.139.0

+*Release date: February 11, 2021*<br>
+This version of Surface Hub Recovery Tool adds support for the following:

+- Security update

 ### Version v2.0.139.0

+> [!IMPORTANT]
+> This version is no longer functional.
+Please download the current version, listed above.

 *Release date: December 18, 2020*<br>
 This version of Surface Hub Recovery Tool adds support for the following: